gabrielvuksani/MyRoommate/replit.md

 ## Recent Changes

 **June 25, 2025 (Latest):**
+- ✓ Hidden bottom navigation tabs for users not connected to a household
+- ✓ Fixed "Create or Join a Household" card styling to match other glass cards
+- ✓ Enhanced modal design with gradient headers and improved form layout
 - ✓ Removed completion notifications for smoother chore interactions
 - ✓ Created streak visualization widget showing top 3 streak leaders
 - ✓ Added daily completion counter to streak widget